arthurazs/pysv/README.md

 ## Quickstart

-pysv should be ran as sudo, it also expects an interface name, _e.g._, `lo`
+pysv should be run as sudo, it also expects an interface name, _e.g._, `lo`, which can be changed in the `.env` file.

 ```bash
 git clone https://github.com/arthurazs/pysv